North-East-woman-settlement-medical" alt="">

 • Alcohol and drug use

-For these reasons, it is vital that the operating clinicians take as full and detailed a medical history of their patients as they can before surgery so that they are in a position to make the best possible judgement about the treatment to give.
+For these reasons, it is vital that the operating clinicians take as full and detailed a medical history of their patients as they can before surgery.
+This puts them in the position to make the best possible judgement about the treatment to give.

 Inexperienced medical staff